 |USGS topo Map|

 |Interesting tidbit here...one can see the proposed Lake-Will Freeway on this map that eventually became I-355.|

-The line was nothing more than an industrial spur that served a few factories, leading from a junction near Argonne National Laboratory.
-In fact, Bolingbrook was probably the least interesting part of the line, as the junction is at the bottom of a bluff near the Des Plaines River.
+The line was simply an industrial spur that served a few industrial developments, leading from a junction near Argonne National Laboratory.
+It spurred from the mainline junction at the bottom of a bluff near the Des Plaines River.
 Thus, the line had a pretty significant grade to overcome.

 |By May 1968, the line was completed, as shown in this black and white copy photo from a newspaper ad|

-This line is still in service east of Joliet Rd as the Argonne local, still serving customers in Woodridge, bordering Bolingbrook.
+This line is still in service east of Joliet Rd as the Argonne local, serving customers in Woodridge and Bolingbrook's far eastern end.
 It enters Waterfall Glen Forest Preserve and comes close enough to some walking paths to be able to get some pretty good photos when the daily train comes through.